lsquantum/lsquantum/README.md

 </p>

 >
 > I’m a software developer specializing in building Web Applications.
-For the frontend I love building WebApplication using ASP.NET Core (Razor Pages).
+For the frontend I use ASP.NET Core (Razor Pages) and i'm trying to learn React.js.
 As for the backend, I work with ASP.NET Core WebAPIs following Clean Architecture Principles.
 >

 #### 💻 More